unipi-smartapp-2021/SLAM/README.md

 ### Manual execution

-If you are interested in **running individually** the nodes just apply the following instructions.
+If you are interested in **running individually** the nodes just do as follows.

 **Important** You should follow this exact same order in order to succesfully launch the SLAM: